Freeze-in sterile neutrino dark matter in a feebly gauged $B-L$ model: Conclusion

 \section{Conclusion}

 We have studied freeze-in production of sterile neutrino dark matter in feebly interacting $B-L$ model.
 In the spectrum where $Z'$ cannot decay into the dark matter, the scalar plays an important role in the dark matter production.
 We solved the Boltzmann equations of $Z',~N$ and also $\phi$ simultaneously and analyzed the scalar contribution to the dark matter production.
-We also took the $Z'$ production with a photon into account.
+We also took the $Z'$ production with a gluon into account.

-We found that $Z'$ can be predominantly produced by $f\gamma(G) \to f Z'$ and produces $\phi$ through the inverse decay of $Z'Z' \to \phi$.
+We found that $Z'$ can be predominantly produced by $fG \to f Z'$, $f\bar{f}\to Z'G$ and produces $\phi$ through the inverse decay of $Z'Z' \to \phi$ when we turn off the scalar mixing $\alpha$.
 Then, the sterile neutrino DM is produced by the decay of $\phi$.
-Due to the large number of photon in thermal plasma, the gauge coupling $g_{B-L}$ must be as small as $10^{-14}$--$10^{-10}$.
 We showed that not only the DM but also $Z'$ and $\phi$ never enter the thermal bath and are produced in freeze-in mechanism.
-When the scalar mixing $\alpha$ is nonzero, $\phi$ also is additionally produced by the inverse decays of the SM fermions.
+When the scalar mixing $\alpha$ is nonzero, $\phi$ also is additionally produced by the inverse decays of the SM particles, $fG\to f\phi$, and $f\bar{f}\to \phi G$.
 For very small $g_{B-L}$ coupling, $Z'$ may be long-lived and subject of the constraints from the BBN.
-Such long-lived $Z'$ could disappear by the conversion $f Z'\rightarrow f\gamma(G)$ before its decay, then $Z'$ would not affect the BBN.
-This is also an interesting aspect of this model and way to avoid BBN constraints.

-We also found when the $\phi$ decay into the DM is forbidden, the gauge coupling should be $10^{-7}$--$10^{-6}$ for $m_{Z'} \leq 1$ GeV.
-Such a region will be searched by collider experiments like FASER~\cite{FASER:2018eoc,FASER:2023tle}.
+We also found when the $\phi$ decay into the DM is forbidden, the gauge coupling should be $10^{-10}$--$10^{-6}$ for $m_{Z'} \leq 1$ GeV.
+Such a region will be searched by collider experiments like FASER2~\cite{FASER:2018eoc,FASER:2023tle} and SHiP~\cite{Alekhin:2015byh}.
 We will show its sensitivity region in our future work.